Skip to content

 StateDescriptionData CollectedWho

-InProgressRecording active, collecting eventsStart event, alerts, positions (if transport)Administrator/Super-Admin (StaRT Start)
+in_progressRecording active, collecting eventsstart event, alerts, positions (if transport)Administrator/Super-Admin (StaRT Start)

-EndedRecording stoppedStop eventAdministrator/Super-Admin (StaRT Stop)
+endedRecording stoppedstop eventAdministrator/Super-Admin (StaRT Stop)

-UploadedData uploaded to S3, awaiting analysisS3 data referenceSystem (USB upload)
+uploaded (v1.0.0)Data uploaded to S3, awaiting analysisS3 data referenceSystem (USB upload)

-CompletedExpert analysis completeAnalysis, comments, chartsAdministrator/Super-Admin (Web)
+completed (v1.0.0)Expert analysis completeAnalysis, comments, chartsAdministrator/Super-Admin (Web)

 Monitoring Data Collection by State

-Pending (Phase 1 - Setup):
+pending (Phase 1 - Setup):

-• Type: static OR transport
+• Type: stationary OR transport

 • Configuration: overridden or default from Artwork.baseConfig

-InProgress (Phase 2 - Start → Events → Stop):
+in_progress (Phase 2 - Start → Events → Stop):

-• Start event: timestamp + GPS location
+• start event: timestamp + GPS location

-• Stop event: timestamp + GPS location
+• stop event: timestamp + GPS location

-Uploaded (Phase 3 - Data Upload):
+uploaded (Phase 3 - Data Upload):

 • S3 data reference (uploaded via USB)